-Such traumas and illnesses have created a need for wheelchairs that extends back many years.
-Some commentators have even suggested that because the earliest evidence of chairs and wheels dates from around 4000 BC, it is possible that the two were combined to make a wheeled chair up to six thousand years ago.
-The first clear proof of a wheelchair, however, is from a Chinese image engraved in AD 525.
+Some historians have even suggested that because the earliest evidence of chairs and wheels dates from around 4000 BC, The first clear proof of a wheelchair, however, is from a Chinese image engraved in AD 525.

-Any subsequent history of the wheelchair is hard to document until 1595.
-This was the year in which an artist drew a sketch of the Spanish King, Philip II of Spain (1527 – 1598), seated in a chair that had small wheels mounted at the end of each leg.
+A sketch of the King Philip II of Spain drawn in 1595 shows him seated in a chair that had small wheels mounted at the end of each leg.
 Features of the chair included a raised platform for the King’s legs and an adjustable back rest.

-The next development was a chair invented in 1783 by John Dawson.
-Dawson worked in Bath, England, where many invalids travelled to drink and bathe in the spa water.
+In 1783 John Dawson developed a wheelchair in Bath, England, where many invalids travelled to drink and bathe in the spa water.
 Dawson’s “Bath” chair, with its third wheel that the occupant could steer by using an attached rigid handle, was a great success.
 There were a number of versions, some of them open, some with hoods and glass fronts, but they all had to be pushed from behind or pulled by a small horse or donkey.

 During the nineteenth century, wheelchairs became less cumbersome and more comfortable.
 As a result, some users were able to turn the large rear wheels with their hands, although this could be unpleasant if the chair ran through a patch of mud.
 The problem was solved in 1881 when manufacturers began to add a second rim with a smaller circumference to each wheel.
 These rims kept the hands clean and were known as push rims.